 ● Bilingual English and Spanish speaking and writing skills are a plus

 ● A commitment to advancing the overarching goal of environmental justice, with an understanding of the range of current challenges and opportunities

 ● An energetic person who can handle and prioritize multiple activities and responsibilities; a self-starter and finisher

 ● A team player who inspires collaboration and operates decisively; is flexible and well-organized

 ● Emotionally mature and self-confident, with a diplomatic touch and sense of humor in order to maintain balance and perspective

 ● Experience in the Coastal Bend is strongly preferred.

 ● TCE will require proof of full COVID-19 vaccination of anyone who is to be hired for this position.
 Reasonable accommodations for documented exemptions may be considered

-Some weekend shifts or events may be required
+Some weekend shifts or events may be required.
+Hours subject to change.

 ● Comprehensive benefit package including health, dental, and vision insurance plus Health Savings Account available after 90 days of full-time employment